Interview with Justin Svendsen

 A: That’s the hardest question.
 I want to pursue science for the sake of advancing knowledge, but disruptive technologies are often squashed, and pre-existing treatments are maintained because there’s an economy pushing them forward.
 For that reason, I’d like to be a serial entrepreneur while still doing primary academic research.
 I want to mentor and help translate ideas into practical solutions.
 I also hope to do a postdoc abroad and secure an early-career professorship.
 Ideally, I’d like to strike a balance between being an educator and an entrepreneur.

 Q: You seem to have had some good fortune paying attention to fliers on bulletin boards!
-Is that your message to new Bioengineering students?
+Is that your message to new bioengineering students?

 A: It definitely seems that way!
 Honestly, it’s more about being open to offerings and willing to take advantage of the opportunities around you — mentorships, collaborations, grants — they’re available, whether you see them on a bulletin board or find out about them through a conversation with a professor.
 It might lead to something truly impactful.